huggingface/blog/autoformer.md

 * `decoder_layers=2`
 * `d_model=16`

-Instead of showing how to train a model using `Autoformer` one can just replace the model in the previous two blog posts ([TimeSeriesTransformer](https://huggingface.co/blog/time-series-transformers) and [Informer](https://huggingface.co/blog/informer)) with the new `Autoformer` model and train it on the `traffic` dataset.
+Instead of showing how to train a model using `Autoformer` one can just replace the model in the previous two blog posts ([TimeSeriesTransformer](https://huggingface.co/blog/time-series-transformers) and [Informer](https://huggingface.co/blog/informer)) with the new `Autoformer` model and train it on the `traffic` dataset - a multivariate dataset with 862 covariates.
 In order to not repeat ourselves, we have already trained the models and pushed them to the HuggingFace Hub.
 We will use those models for evaluation.

 ## Set-up Environment

 First, let's install the necessary libraries: 🤗 Transformers, 🤗 Datasets, 🤗 Evaluate, 🤗 Accelerate and GluonTS.

-As we will show, GluonTS will be used for transforming the data to create features as well as for creating appropriate training, validation and test batches.

 ```python
 %pip install -q transformers datasets evaluate accelerate "gluonts[pro,torch]" ujson tqdm